AsgardCms/Documentation/workshop-module/module-scaffold.md

 - What is the module name ?

-	This is in the following format `vendor/name` all lowercase.
+	This is in the following format `vendor/name` all lowercase. *Do not use dashes in the module name*
 - Do you wish to use Doctrine or Eloquent ?

 	This is to know what kind of Entities to generate.